johnhadaway/plurality.net/README.md

   <h1>Welcome to Plurality.net!</h1>
 </div>

-This is an early version plurality.net, _Plurality: Technology for Collaborative Diversity and Democracy_'s website.
+This is an early version of plurality.net, _Plurality: Technology for Collaborative Diversity and Democracy_'s website.
 The goal of the website is to provide a place for people read the book, and to welcome — and eventually manage — participation in the project.

 ## Contributing